 Use Foam Tape

 If you’re looking for a cost-effective way to repair drafty windows and exterior doors, try applying foam tape.
-Foam tape, which, as the name suggests, is made of foam material, features a sticky backing, and can be purchased at almost all home improvement stores.
+Foam tape, which, as the name suggests, is made of foam material and features a sticky backing.
+You can purchase it at almost all home improvement stores.

 Additional Reading: